kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 system the same is important.
 If this portion of the system testing was performed on an automated simulation environment, this would be trivial.
-Without simulations, however, careful attention must be given to the state of the system, the starting state of the robot, and the envrionment it is in.
-Keeping these variables the same (within reason) helps to repeatedly test and manually measure the results to very repeatabillity of a given system.
+Without simulations, however, careful attention must be given to the state of the system, the starting state of the robot, and the environment it is in.
+Keeping these variables the same (within reason) helps to repeatedly test and manually measure the results to very repeatability of a given system.
 Having an active SSH connection into the system helps with resetting the state of the system after each test iteration.
 Values of interest are recorded by hand or electronically and the results of several